 When the clock strikes midnight before Christmas the cows kneel in their stalls.

 Some young girls in Hadley, years ago, sat up to discover whether this was true or not.
 At midnight they went out to the barn, and sure enough when the hour struck the cows knelt.
-At any rate, that was what the girls said.
+At any rate, the girls said it happened.

-A still older story told in the town with the same theme is that at midnight when the Christmas Day begins, all the cattle in the yards and fields might be seen kneeling with their heads turned to the east in adoration.
-Two girls of the olden time, who were eager to see for themselves whether this was true or not, sat up on Christmas Eve until the spellbound hour, and then visited the farm cattleyard.
+A still older story told in the town is that at midnight when Christmas Day begins, all the cattle in the yards and fields kneel with their heads turned to the east in adoration.
+Two girls of the olden time, eager to see for themselves the truth of the tale, sat up on Christmas Eve until the spellbound hour.
+Then they visited the farm’s cattleyard.
 But the cattle made no sign that they were at all affected.